 A recent study in JAMA exposes the long-term risks of using hernia mesh in at least one type of hernia repair surgery.
-The study found the benefits of using mesh in abdominal wall hernia repair were eventually outweighed by the risks of complications related to the mesh.
+The study found the benefits of using mesh in abdominal wall hernia repair were eventually outweighed by the risks of hernia mesh side effects.
 Complications observed in the study were serious and usually required additional surgery to treat.

 Researchers say the findings could call into question current standards of using hernia mesh in open or laparoscopic abdominal wall hernia repair.
 Hernia repairs are one of the most common surgical procedures in the U.S. — over 1 million are performed each year.
 Hernia recurrence is one of the biggest problems faced by patients who get a hernia repaired.
 Hernia mesh is thought to reduce this risk, but there are few large, multi-center studies to back up this claim.

-The JAMA study found that while hernia mesh did reduce hernia recurrence rates by a little more than 5%, the risks of developing mesh complications down the road tended to outweigh that benefit.
+The JAMA study found that while hernia mesh did reduce hernia recurrence rates by a little more than 5%, the risks of developing hernia mesh side effects down the road tended to outweigh that benefit.

 These complications included bowel perforation, bowel obstruction, chronic surgical site infection, fistulas, abscesses, fluid buildup at the surgical site, non-healing wounds and the collection of blood within the tissues.
 Most of these complications required the need for additional surgery.